Shaunaka Rishi Das: Personal faith

 Joining a Hindu movement in the Ireland of his time did not feel like a courageous act for Rishi Das.
 Of his first encounters with the International Society for Krishna Consciousness (ISKCON) he said:

 They were speaking Christianity but not calling it that.
 I knew I had met the people I was to practice with.
 My desire was to be a Christian.
 I had to struggle with the fact that I found it being practised to the highest standard by non-Christians.

 To sample his spiritual thought in the form of prayer we can refer to one of his BBC Broadcasts:

 Dear Lord, my desire is to serve you, and I offer what I think is best.
 Please let me know what You desire, and bless me with the grace to accept what you think is best.

-And for a touch of his well-known humour:
+And for a touch of his humour:

 Over the next few years as I tried the 'lose-weight-without-any-change' method, as I wore ever tighter clothes, and weighed myself to depression, I felt doomed.
 My lowest point was the day I weighed myself after a haircut.